The more you hike in the less “civilized” paths the more chances you have to see the real natural Hong Kong, including snakes, wild boars, etc.

 Wild boars:

 They have been in the news a lot in recent years.
-People started to feed them and they are starting to be too comfortable near humans… Ten years ago seen them was quite a surprise.
+People started to feed them and they are starting to be too comfortable near humans… Ten years ago seeing them was quite a surprise.
 Nowadays, as soon as I am trail running on weekdays, the chances of seeing them are pretty high, even around main paths…

 Proceed with them exactly as with snakes.
 Let them space, an exit route and they will move on.
 Do not feed them!
 While outpath if you can see them, or hear them, and they do not want to move and are making strong sounds, most surely you are around their piglets and/or lair.
 Try to find a detour.